Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 If you've made it this far, congratulations on your way to becoming a better React developer.

 So far, we've learned what React is and what we can do with it, what JSX is and why we use it to write React applications.
-We've also learned the types of React component, handling forms in React, raising and handling events.
+We've also learned the types of React component, handling simple form in React, raising and handling events.

 Next, we will learn how to implement CSS in React application.